artsus4/hakchi2-wiki/FAQ.md

 **Q: How to disable this weird epilepsy protection?**

 A: I think that it's looking cool!
 But you can disable it.
 Just remove "--enable-armet" command line argument.
+Or you can disable it via menu since version 2.09.

 **Q: How can I donate you?**